Rhapsody of Fire: 1997–2004: The Emerald Sword Saga

-Beginning of The Dark Secret Saga, name change and legal issues (2004–2008)
+2004–2008: Beginning of The Dark Secret Saga, name change and legal issues

 The Dark Secret EP was released on 28 June 2004.
 It gave listeners a taste of what could be expected from the new album, labeled Symphony of Enchanted Lands II: The Dark Secret which was released several months later in September.
 Christopher Lee was involved in this project, narrating part of the storyline.
 Symphony of Enchanted Lands II was a follow-up to the Emerald Sword Saga called The Dark Secret Saga.

 In July 2006 the band formerly known as Rhapsody changed their name to Rhapsody of Fire due to trademark issues.
 The band's website goes into further detail:

 The band members consider this a great new start, reflecting the emboldened and increasingly grandiose direction that their music has taken.
 "The power of the Dragonflame will burn brighter than ever before," says guitarist/songwriter Luca Turilli.
 Keyboardist/songwriter Alex Staropoli adds, "The name Rhapsody of Fire better represents the energy that has always been present in this band and its music."

-The band released Triumph or Agony on 25 September 2006 in Europe.
-The second chapter in The Dark Secret Saga, Triumph or Agony, continues the bombastic Rhapsody of Fire tradition with a live 70-piece orchestra and choir as Turilli and Staropoli continued to self-produce the band's work with the assistance of co-producer Sascha Paeth.
+The band released Triumph or Agony, the second album in the Dark Secret saga, on 25 September 2006 in Europe.
+Triumph or Agony featured a live 70-piece orchestra and choir as Turilli and Staropoli continued to self-produce the band's work, assisted by Sascha Paeth.

 Newer songs include "Silent Dream", "Son of Pain" and the epic 16-minute-long "The Mystic Prophecy of the Demonknight", an example of a cinema soundtrack adapted to a metal song.
-In addition, vocalist Fabio Lione gave his songwriting debut for Rhapsody of Fire with the song "Il canto del Vento".
+The album included Fabio Lione's first songwriting contribution for the band, "Il canto del Vento".

 In June 2008, Luca Turilli reported on the band's official website about a "hard legal fight with Magic Circle Music and his main representative Mr. Joey DeMaio".
-Since then, the band had gone on a hiatus for nearly a year and a half.
-Any studio or live activity was suspended for the period.
-Luca Turilli concentrated on his solo albums, Fabio Lione collaborated with Vision Divine and Kamelot, Alex Holzwarth collaborated with his brother Oliver, and Staropoli also announced his plans to record a solo album.
+Due to this, the band went on hiatus for a year and a half.
+During this period, Luca Turilli concentrated on his solo albums, Fabio Lione collaborated with Vision Divine and Kamelot, Alex Holzwarth collaborated with his brother Oliver, and Staropoli also announced his plans to record a solo album.